Advanced Voice Recognition Systems, Inc. Retains Oblon Spivak For Interference

 Alexandria, Va. -- The intellectual property law firm Oblon, Spivak, McClelland, Maier & Neustadt, L.L.P., has been retained by Advanced Voice Recognition Systems, Inc. (AVRS) to litigate its interference with Allvoice Developments LTD.

-Charles L. Gholz, Esq., head of the firm’s interference section, and partners Todd Baker and Michael McCabe, are representing AVRS as the senior party in the interference.
+Charles L. Gholz, Esq., head of the firm’s interference section, and partner Todd Baker, is representing AVRS as the senior party in the interference.
 They obtained the Declaration of Interference from the Board of Patent Appeals and Interferences in the United States Patent and Trademark Office on March 9, 2010.

 AVRS President and CEO Walter Geldenhuys said, “We consider our previously issued patents to be enforceable, and that our decision to seek the declaration of interference with the Allvoice patent will strengthen our patent portfolio.
 After careful review and research of many patent firms, we found Oblon Spivak's reputation and success in these matters to be of the highest quality.
 We were impressed with the speed and efficiency of Mr. Gholz and his team at Oblon Spivak.”